 - Death or disability

-- Return of excess distributions
+- Returning excess distributions promptly

 Step 2: Determine When to Withdraw